jeffrey25706660/data512-a2/README.md

 --- | --- |
-rev_id |MediaWiki revision id of the edit that added the comment to a talk page  | comment | Comment text |
+rev_id |MediaWiki revision id of the edit that added the comment to a talk page  | comment | Comment text | year | The year the comment was posted in | logged_in | Indicator for whether the user who made the comment was logged in.
+Takes on values in {0, 1} | ns | Namespace of the discussion page the comment was made in.
+Takes on values in {user, article} | sample| Indicates whether the comment came via random sampling of all comments.
+Takes on values in {random, blocked}|
+split| Takes on values in {train, dev, test}|